iMoneyTech/drupal-imoney-challenge/README.md

 3. Submit a pull request when you're done!
 4. We'll review your code and get back to you.

-## What do you get?
+## What will you get?

 The most impressive pull request will be awarded a full time position in iMoney!
 We will fly you here to work alongside our Tech Team in our HQ, Kuala Lumpur, Malaysia + take care of your work permit!
+We have free coffee, a well stocked *healthy* snack bar, yogurt, cereals, fresh fruits and juices.
+We will even hire more than 1 person if the results blow us away.

+### All the best!